Kitware/CMake/Help/prop_gbl/INSTALL_PARALLEL.rst

 Calls to :command:`install(CODE)` or :command:`install(SCRIPT)` might depend on actions performed by an earlier :command:`install` command in a different directory such as files installed or variable settings.
-If the project has such order-dependent installation logic, parallel installation should be not be enabled, in order to prevent possible race conditions.
+If the project has such order-dependent installation logic, parallel installation should not be enabled, in order to prevent possible race conditions.